 Sit near the teacher and away from noisy doors or windows.

-Work with a speech therapist on perception of individual sounds in words.
+on perception of individual sounds in words.
 This can also help develop active listening skills.

 Give spelling tests one-on-one in a quiet room or with headphones playing a recording of the words that need to be spelled.